 If the repairs are done to less than thorough and workmanlike standards, the recovery in value will be limited accordingly, and the vehicle will suffer a greater loss or diminishment in value.

 The more significant the damages, the greater the loss in value.
 The poorer the repair quality, the less recovery of the vehicle’s original and pre-loss value.
-In order to make this determination you should secure the services of an independent professional to perform visual inspection of the vehicle and prepare an expert assessment of your remaining loss.
+In order to make this determination you should secure the services of an independent professional to perform a visual inspection of the vehicle and prepare an expert assessment of your remaining loss.

 What am I owed after an accident?